 SharePoint offers many integrations with other Microsoft 365 apps, such as the ability to host different libraries and sites through separate teams & channels in Microsoft Teams.
 With this ability to separate your collaboration spaces, you might have an opportunity to put more intentionality into your file servers — who has permission to change what, what the alteration process looks like, and where those changes ought to happen.

 We discuss this in much more depth (and with a good deal more high-concept talk) in our session on Change Advisory Boards.
-Essentially, Microsoft Teams and SharePoint give you the tools you’d need to collaborate much more effectively on process changes – a vital concept that precious few organizations pay any attention.
+Essentially, Microsoft Teams and SharePoint give you the tools you’d need to collaborate much more effectively on process changes — a vital concept that precious few organizations pay any attention to.
 With a traditional file server, this sort of collaboration would be unwieldy.
 But now, suddenly, it’s within your reach…and worth your consideration.

 As you migrate or consider migrating to SharePoint, you’ll be facing more and more of the advanced applications we’ve discussed here.
-Maturing your organization’s workstyle hinges on this, after all – technology marches on, and while you don’t need to immediately deploy every bleeding-edge solution, there’s a wealth of tested, integrated, and labor-saving functions out there.
+Maturing your organization’s workstyle hinges on this, after all — technology marches on, and while you don’t need to immediately deploy every bleeding-edge solution, there’s a wealth of tested, integrated, and labor-saving functions available.

 We hope this article has been helpful as you consider your file server options!
 SharePoint is absolutely essential to making full use of your Microsoft 365 environment, so if you’re thinking more about making a migration or want to discuss your current setup and get some insights and feedback, check out our Microsoft 365 consulting services.
 Please let us know your thoughts, and stay tuned for more sessions to help you review or streamline your work.